OU at Iowa State notebook: Ronnie Perkins gets suspension lifted, should be eligible for Texas game according to reports

 Familiar face

-Iowa State tight end Charlie Kolar made his presence felt in the first half of Saturday’s game.
+Iowa State tight end Charlie Kolar made his presence felt in Saturday’s game.

-The junior from Norman North High School had two catches for 43 yards at intermission.
+The junior from Norman North High School had a team-high four catches for 66 yards against the Sooners.

-Kolar, who was a Big 12 preseason first-team selection, had two catches for 29 yards and a touchdown in Iowa State’s loss to the Sooners last season.

 Welcome to the party